VISIT THE TRAIL

 Always maintain passing room on your left.

-Bicyclists keep speeds low when overcoming trail walkers.
-Slow down when sightlines are short.
+Bicyclists slow down when overcoming trail walkers and sightlines are short.

 No motorized vehicles, aside from electric assisted bikes, segways and wheelchairs.

 The Clear Creek Trail is built on both private and public land.

 Please respect the privacy of landowners and stay on the trails.
 The Clear Creek Task Force has trail license agreements with private land owners.
 Trail built on county property is in unincorporated Kitsap County and subject to the laws of the county.

 The Clear Creek Trail is not part of nor managed by Kitsap County Parks which has its own rules for park use.